nathancarter/weblurch/doc/lean-app-plan.md

  1. Add the next page of the tutorial that shows how to use this feature to be able to group definitions and theorems into a namespace, just as in the Lean tutorials.

+## UI Tweaks and Organization

+ 1. Remove arrow labels, which are distracting.
+ 1. Permit body groups to have zero children, in which case their contents are processed as if it were a single term group inside the body group, containing all the contents.
+ 1. Update tutorial pages to reflect this special case of body groups.
+ 1. Update all screenshots to take all these visual changes (plus those on the toolbar) into account.
+ 1. Rename all screenshots to the format `tut-N-ss-DESC.png`.

 ## Special Characters